 Which are the right accounts?
 If you sell an item (service, non-inventory, and other charges), you normally associate an income account with it.
-If you purchase the same item, QuickBooks Pro or Premier provides a way to associate a second account, usually an expense account, to be used on purchases.
-See "Items for reimbursable costs in QuickBooks Pro and Premier Editions" on page 53.
+If you purchase the same item, QuickBooks Pro and better provide a way to associate a second account, usually an expense account, to be used on purchases.
+See "Items for reimbursable costs (QuickBooks Pro and better)" on page 54.